 Scarecrow.
 The art department nails this fella.
 At 7 this scarecrow illustration would have been pure nightmare fuel for me, but Xander was like, “Oh, Daddy, that’s cool.”

 Putting the Shadow on the facing page makes me think WotC is sorta kinda hoping that you’ll run a Shadow/Scarecrow team-up.
-Maybe once a generation these two pal around doing murders because of (an ancient curse, it’s how they nourish themselves, etc.) and it’s up to our heroes to figure out that the reason the MOs on the crimes are different is because there are two killers.
-Dunh, dunh, DUNH!
+Maybe once a generation these two pal around doing murders because of (an ancient curse, it’s how they nourish themselves, etc.).
 The beauty is that these are relatively easy to kill creatures once you get them out into the light of day… but getting to the bottom of the mystery is the real trick!
 And, you know, just maybe toss in the Specter… it’s only a few pages away, and it would be happy to join the team.

 Shield Guardian.
 Maybe it’s because we finished watching the show a couple of weeks ago, but I’m realizing if you want to play Tales from the Loop via D&D all you need is a kid kicked around by life who manages to get his hands on a Shield Guardian.

 The WotC design team must have had some mischief in mind when they made the Guardian a transferable asset.
 (This is clearly stated in the Master’s Amulet section in the write-up.)

 There’s something just so great about a kid, or a downtrodden peasant, or even a pesky goblin getting their hands on a Shield Guardian.
 That’s a scenario with a shot of bittersweet empowerment, and a chaser of tragedy.
 I love sessions where things could spin out of control… and there’s a little anticipation and nervous fun seeing if they will.